 Special equipment must be directly connected to the recording modules to access EDR information.
-Mazda does not access, collect, use or disclose EDR information without your consent, unless required under court order or elsewhere otherwise required by law.
+Mazda does not access, collect, use or disclose EDR information without your consent, unless required under court order or elsewhere otherwise permitted or required by law.

 Personal information we collect may also be combined with information you have provided to Mazda through other sources such as over the telephone.

 We may anonymize, aggregate or otherwise strip any personal information or other information we collect of all personally identifying characteristics and may use or share that aggregated, anonymized data with third parties for any purpose we deem appropriate.

 From time to time Mazda may engage unaffiliated third parties and their affiliates, agents and subcontractors ("Service Providers") to perform certain technological or administrative services for us.
 For example, a Service Provider may be asked to administer a contest or distribute email.
 We also may use a Service Provider to host and administer one or more of our Sites, process and store data, and fulfill similar technology-related functions on our behalf.
 In these circumstances, the Service Provider receives personal information that they need in order to render their service to us.

 We may match the personal information we hold, such as your email address, with the information of third parties such as a website or social media platform, including Facebook, Instagram, Pinterest, and Twitter, to better serve you with advertising we think may be of interest to you, or to prevent you from seeing our advertisements too often (“Custom Audiences”).
 We may also share information to serve advertising to persons we or our suppliers think may be similar to you (“Look Alike Modeling”).
 To opt-out of these practices, you may be able to alter your settings on the social media platforms you use.
 If you withdraw your consent for us to send you email, your email address will no longer be used for custom audiences.